A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 And just because you have an assortment of batteries laying around the house, does not mean that you are good to go.
 Make sure you have all types of batteries, in an easy to find area of your safety kit.
 When your flashlight goes dark, and other emergency supplies are tucked away inside, finding small batteries could become burdensome.

-The best emergency kits include all of these items and more, with the highest quality multi tool, flashlight, and so forth.
 Having a survival kit with these key items is one thing, but having quality items that can hold up during a disaster is what matters the most.
+Other things to consider are evacuation routes and backup plans.

 If you are at home, evacuation routes are critical for ensuring that everyone can safely get out of danger and find one another.
 However, what if you are at work or out running errands?
+Having a backup plan that you and your family know can help eliminate the initial shock of an emergency situation and guide you to act accordingly.

 Additional Items to Include in Your Emergency Kit